Blind Spot Car Accident Lawyers in North Carolina

-All vehicles still have blind spots, which can cause deadly car accidents if the driver is not alert and conscientious.
-Many drivers who cause crashes may claim they never saw the other car.
-If that car was in the driver’s blind spot, this may be true.
-However, this is not an excuse for causing a car crash and does not absolve the at-fault driver from liability.
+Often, drivers who cause car accidents claim that they never saw the other vehicle.
+If you were hit by another driver and your vehicle was in the driver’s blind spot, this may be true.
+However, failure to see another vehicle is not an excuse for causing a car crash and does not absolve the at-fault driver from liability.

 What Are Blind Spots?